hakuhodo-technologies/scope-rl/docs/documentation/quickstart.rst

     from scope_rl.ope.discrete import CumulativeDistributionDM as CD_DM
     from scope_rl.ope.discrete import CumulativeDistributionTIS as CD_IS
     from scope_rl.ope.discrete import CumulativeDistributionTDR as CD_DR
-    from scope_rl.ope.discrete import CumulativeDistributionSNIS as CD_SNIS
+    from scope_rl.ope.discrete import CumulativeDistributionSNTIS as CD_SNIS
-    from scope_rl.ope.discrete import CumulativeDistributionSNDR as CD_SNDR
+    from scope_rl.ope.discrete import CumulativeDistributionSNTDR as CD_SNDR

     # (4) Evaluate the learned policy using the cumulative distribution function (in an offline manner)
     # we compare ddqn, cql, and random policy defined in the previous section (i.e., (3) of basic OPE procedure)